mmolli55/Color-Psychology/README.md

 - In a peer reviewed journal article, Satyendra Singh determined that it takes a mere 90 seconds for a customer to form an opinion about a product.
 And, 62-90% of that interaction is determined by the color of the product alone.

-- The color schemes we choose have the potential to both evoke emotions from the user that they then associate with your product and to influence the user's behavior.
+- The color schemes we choose have the potential to evoke emotions from the user that they then associate with your product.
+Color can also be used to influence the user's behavior.

 ---
 # Blue